POETIC

 P: It maintains its raw form....

-M: The worst thing that can happen to hip-hop is when it’s taken out of
+M: The worst thing that can happen to hip-hop is when its

 context, when any element of the music is view using a set of values